ETS-ReactNative5/19f-forthegirls/README.md

 ## Architecture

 To build our front end, we are using React Native.
+We used the Node.js framework for our project.
 In addition to this, we use Expo which provides tools to create a React Native application.
 We use axios to enable us to make API calls and eslint and babel as other libraries to help us build our application.

 ## Setup